 DAI will work closely with the subcontractor to define appropriate indicators for the overall interventions based on applicable MEL indicators as identified by ATI and the USAID stakeholders.
 ATI will work with the subcontractor to develop the MEL plan at the kick-off, edit as needed during implementation (e.g., if additional transactions are added), and will collect and review data from the subcontractor for requisite reporting to USAID throughout the life of the activity.
 The subcontractor will be required to reasonably maintain and report on relevant data as part of the periodic check-in process.
 DAI will conduct data quality assessments as necessary.
-In many cases, the subcontract in order for ATI and USAID to accurately capture results (e.g., an investment that closes after the period of performance but was facilitated during the contracted support).
+In many cases, the subcontractor must be willing to share results for at least a six-month period following the completion of their subcontract for ATI and USAID to accurately capture results (e.g., an investment that closes after the period of performance but was facilitated during the contracted support).